bc-nogueira/telegram-bot-openai/README.md

 - **/help**: Show brief instructions and available commands.

 The bot will initially be in the chat mode.

 In the chat mode you can interact with Chat GPT but you can't ask it to generate images.
 To do that you need to change to image mode (`/image`) and then ask to generate an image.

+The bot keeps conversation context to allow Chat GPT refer to prior messages.
+But this is limited to OpenAI [Token](https://platform.openai.com/docs/introduction/tokens) count and long conversations might generate errors.

 This bot follows OpenAI restriction while you interact with it.